Addiction to Ambien

 Approximately 38 million prescriptions for zolpidem drugs were written between 2006 and 2011, according to IMS Health.

 Recovering from Ambien addiction begins with a medically-assisted detox.
 The detox process helps prevent relapse and issues caused by withdrawal symptoms.
 Many inpatient rehabs and outpatient clinics provide resources for detox as well as counseling to work out behaviors that lead to Ambien use.
-If you’re ready to quit, contact us now to find out your treatment options.
+If you’re struggling with an Ambien addiction and ready to quit, contact a dedicated treatment specialist to find out about your treatment options today.